Meeting a variety of societal needs by providing grants for nonprofit organizations

 Click here to get a better idea of the Foundation’s geographic focus specific to the following program areas.

 The Weinberg Foundation is committed to helping people to help themselves by obtaining and keeping employment, preferably on a career track.
-The Foundation supports programs which provide the “life-tools” for clients to lift themselves from poverty into solid self-support.
+The Foundation supports programs that provide the “life-tools” for clients to lift themselves from poverty into solid self-support.

-The Foundation supports organizations and programs that respect and promote the independence, integration, individual choice, and civil rights of children and adults with intellectual, physical, and sensory disabilities as necessary preconditions for a good life.
+The Foundation supports organizations and programs that respect and promote the independence, integration, individual choice, and civil rights of children and adults with intellectual, physical, and sensory disabilities, as necessary preconditions for a good life.

 The MSGP supports smaller Maryland nonprofits seeking general operating support, program support, or certain capital requests.
-The Foundation offers this reminder: “5/50/50”, a streamlined 5 page proposal and, in most cases, only 50 days for up to $50,000.
+The Foundation offers this reminder: “5/50/50,” a streamlined 5-page proposal and, in most cases, only 50 days for up to $50,000.